-The type of research used in this study is a non-doctrinal legal research type.
-Non-doctrinal research is research that uses methods taken from other disciplines to produce empirical data that answers research questions.
-Approach using socio-legal, socio-legal approach is an approach with a philosophical, historical, sociological, and juridical perspective.
-The specification in this paper is descriptive analytical.
+The type of research used in this study is a sociological juridical legal research type.
+The approach uses sociological juridical, the specification in this writing is analytical descriptive.
 Methods of collecting data by means of field studies and literature studies.
 Methods of data analysis using qualitative methods.

-C. Discussion
+3. Results and Discussion